run-ai/docs/docs/developer/integrations/airflow-integration.md

 The code:

 * Specifies the __runai-scheduler__ which directs the task to be scheduled with the Run:AI scheduler
-* Specifies a Run:AI __project__ .
-A project in Run:AI specifies guaranteed GPU & CPU quota.
+* Specifies a Run:AI __Project__ .
+A Project in Run:AI specifies guaranteed GPU & CPU quota.

 Once you run the DAG, you can see Airflow tasks showing in the Run:AI UI.